markrtucker/markrtucker.github.io/_drafts/intro.md

 ## Closing thoughts

 I'm new to this whole blogging things.
-I'd like to get a comments section set up, but that will be heavily moderated.
-I don't have the energy to deal with spam/trolling/etc.
+I'd like to get a comments section set up.
+That will be a project for another day.

 In the meantime, I hope you find this blog useful!
-TODO: how to reach out??
+Feel free to reach out to me here on Github, or via [LinkedIn](https://www.linkedin.com/in/mark-tucker-12799015/).